-You can access the functionality in the fee payment service.
-You will need to register for the service with an email address.
+You can access the functionality in Central Fee Payment.
+To use Central Fee Payment, you will need to register with an email address (username) and password.
 No smart card authentication is required.

-No. If you are already a registered user of the credit card fee payment service you can use the same account for the new bank transfer functionality, which is part of the same fee payment service.
-The sign-in credentials are the same.
+No. If you are already a registered user you can use the same account for the bank transfer functionality The sign-in credentials are the same.

-No. The email address you provide when setting up your account is also your username.
+No. The email address you provide when registering for Central Fee Payment is also your username.
 This means you can only use it for one user account.

-Simply click the Forgot your password. link on the sign-in screen and you will receive an email with instructions on how to reset your password.
+Simply click the Forgot your password? link on the Central Fee Payment sign-in page and you will receive an email with instructions on how to reset your password.

-This new functionality offers considerable advantages over the existing bank transfer procedure.
+This functionality offers considerable advantages over the existing bank transfer procedure.

 It enables you to pay fees for one or more applications with a single bank transfer.
 After you select the fees you want to pay, they are bundled in an order, which is given a unique payment reference.
 Provided the payment reference is correctly indicated in the bank transfer, the payment is automatically reconciled and allocated to the applications and fee codes selected.

 You immediately receive payment confirmation once your payment is received at the EPO's bank account.
 This gives you certainty that the payment has been received.
 It may also serve as proof of payment for third parties, e.g. tax authorities.